The Sustainability Professionals 2025

 Nele Van Damme, Co-CEO of Upgrade Estate

 “I am so glad I can add this award to my achievements.
-The tension had me shaking at the knees.
+The tension had me weak in the knees.
 The other finalists were, of course, also deserving.
 This recognition is intensely valuable to me, my co-CEO, and all our employees who help us translate our core values to concrete and sustainable actions.
 This award boosts our motivation and confirms that we are doing the right thing.
 How do I see my role as Sustainability Professional?
 I want to inspire others and emphasize that small steps also make a difference.
 If you use an underlying long-term plan, things will eventually go according to that plan.”

 Sustainability Professional 2022